-The parties agree that industrial procedure must to the widest possible extent be used for settling disputes concerning discrimination.
+The parties to the collective agreement agree that the industrial procedure must as far as possible be used in the resolution of disputes concerning discrimination.

-In addition, the parties agree that any matters of principle must be referred to the organisation committee between DI and NNF prior to launching an industrial procedure.
+Also, the parties to the collective agreement agree that any matters of principle must be referred to the organisation committee between DI and NNF prior to launching an industrial procedure.

-The parties agree that cases concerning equal pay are to be resolved with the equal pay committee set up by the parties.
+The parties to the collective agreement agree that cases concerning equal pay are to be resolved with the Equal Pay Committee set up by the parties to the collective agreement.